Montana 4-H Pre-Congress

 Individuals interested in attending Pre-Congress weekend MUST actively participate in a Congress committee of their choice prior to and during Pre-Congress weekend.
 First priority will go to senior members that have attended Montana 4-H Congress.
 However, Ambassadors, Extension staff and motivated teen leaders and youth are encouraged to attend.

-There is a $70 housing fee for all participants (two nights lodging).
+There is a $70 housing fee for all youth participants and a $40 fee for adult chaperones (two nights lodging).
 All other expenses are paid for by the Montana 4-H Congress and Ambassador program.
+We appreciate adult chaperones making the time to attend pre-congress and help provide this valuable leadership experience the cost has been decreased to show appreciation.
+We will also make every effort to give adults a single dornm room during pre-congress.

 Serving on the State Officer Selection Committee.
 Checking this box does not automatically placeyou on the committee.
 There is an application to be considered to serve as your district representative.